tide-foundation/tidecloak-js/README.md

   }
 ]);
 ```
 When encrypting or decrypting data, a user must have permission for all the tags attached to that data.
-For instance, if data is tagged "street", a user with the _tide_street.selfencrypt role can handle that data, but if data includes multiple tags (like "street" and "suburb"), the user must have both corresponding roles to access it.
+For instance, if data is tagged "_street_", a user with the `_tide_street.selfencrypt` role can handle that data, but if data includes multiple tags (like "_street_" and "_suburb_"), the user must have both corresponding roles to access it.

 ## Decryption
 ```javascript